hydren/terrarium/README.md

 # terrarium
-An attempt to do a Terraria clone game, with some new features.
+An attempt to do a free and open source Terraria clone game, possibly with some new features.

 It is still in the first stages, so its pretty dumb.